Lynnae Quick: Career

 In 2020, Quick was the lead author on a NASA study that analyzed 53 terrestrial exoplanets that were all of a similar size to Earth.
 She mathematically modeled the geologic activity of these planets by estimating their internal heating rates as a proxy for potential volcanic activity.
 She and her team compared these estimates, as well as considerations like density and temperature, to Earth as well as Enceladus and Europa, which are known to be ocean worlds, containing significant amounts of water beneath their surfaces.
 They found that all 53 exoplanets likely have volcanic activity and that more than a quarter of these exoplanets could be ocean worlds — and could thus potentially sustain extraterrestrial life.
 Future missions, such as the James Webb Space Telescope, can make more observations of these exoplanets to better understand their geologic activity and look for signs of life.
-In addition to continuing her work as a team member on NASA's Europa Clipper Mission, Quick is also a science team member and Lead for the Student and Early Career Investigator Program on NASA's Dragonfly mission to Titan.
+In addition to continuing her work as a team member on NASA's Europa Clipper Mission, Quick is also a science team member and Program Coordinator for the Student and Early Career Investigator Program on NASA's Dragonfly mission to Titan.

 Awards and honors

+In 2013, after completing her PhD, Lynnae Quick received a NASA Postdoctoral Program Fellowship award.
 In 2021, asteroid 37349 was named Lynnaequick in her honor.
 Quick was the 2021 recipient of the American Astronomical Society's Division for Planetary Sciences Harold C. Urey Prize, which is the highest honor for young planetary scientists.
 The Urey Prize recognizes outstanding achievement in planetary research by an early career scientist.
 Quick also received the 2021 Alumni Achievement Award from North Carolina A&T State University’s College of Science and Technology.

 Personal

-Quick is a third generation graduate of North Carolina A&T State University.
+Quick is a third-generation graduate of North Carolina A&T State University.
 She and her husband, Lamar, live near Washington, DC.